Have you thought about backpacking the trail to Berg Lake in Mount Robson Provincial Park?

-Distance: Gain 800 meters over 23 kilometers (that gets you to the Robson Pass Campground) It’s 21 kilometers to Berg Lake.
+Distance: Gain 800 metres over 23 kilometres (that gets you to the Robson Pass Campground) It’s 21 kilometres to Berg Lake.

-Where: The trailhead is at the Visitor Center 80 kilometers west of Jasper, 320 kilometers northeast of Kamloops
+Where: The trailhead is at the Visitor Center 80 kilometres west of Jasper, 320 kilometres northeast of Kamloops

 Time Needed: Two days at an absolute minimum and up to five days to explore Hargreaves Glacier or Snowbird Pass

 How: Get a back-country permit at the Visitor Center on Highway 16.
 Or make a reservation for anytime in the summer beginning on January 2nd on the Discover Camping website.
 You can also call 1-800-689-9025.
 There are 7 campgrounds along the trail.